 Are There Tests to See If I Have Cancer?

 For some types of cancer, there are screening tests (also called early detection tests) that can help find cancer early when it is most treatable.
 It is always best and strongly recommended to talk to your doctor about which screening test is right for you.
 Some early detection tests include:

 - the Pap test for cervical cancer

-- the stool blood test for colorectal cancer
+- the stool blood test and colonoscopy for colorectal cancer